mel-121821/weather-app/README.md

 ---

-## Bug Fixes:
+### Bug Fixes:

-Bug: when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'/ Ex.
+BUG: when working with `date("DD-MM-YYYY")`, the outputted day is decreased by 1 when the first character in month is a '0'/ Ex.
 1: Date submitted: "2025-09-19" becomes "2025-09-18"\
 Ex.
 2: Date submitted: "2025-04-07" becomes "2025-04-06"\
-This does not seem to be an issue with day characters\
+--This does not seem to be an issue with day characters--\
+(Later found that this is also an issue with DD characters)
 Solution: create a fn() to remove char 5 if it is a 0

+BUG: When MM changed from 09 to 10 the date output was again decreased by one.\
+Solution: tried removing the leading "0" from the DD chars and the issue was resolved

 Bug: loader icon not displaying\
 Notes: loader may not be displayed because it is a grid item and group-1 and group-2 were flex-boxes\